leold198975/my-custom-functions-pro/readme.txt

 * Syntax highlighting (by CodeMirror).
 * Line numbering (by CodeMirror).
 * Input areas allow for tab indentation.
+* CodeMirror scripts are combined and minified.
 * Trigger to temporary disable the custom code.
 * Ready for translation (.pot file included).
 * (Got more ideas?
 Tell me!)

-For more details please visit - [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions.html)
+For more details please visit - [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions-pro.html)

 **Please Vote and Enjoy**

 * Your votes really make a difference!
 Thanks.

 == Installation ==
-Install "My Custom Functions" just as you would any other WP Plugin.
+Install "My Custom Functions Pro" just as you would any other WP Plugin.

 Automatically via WordPress: